twni2016/pomdp-baselines/readme.md

 - `mlp` correspond to **Markovian** policies
 - `rnn` correspond to **our implementation** of recurrent model-free RL
 - `{mt|oracle}/mlp` correspond to **Multi-task/Oracle** policies

-For the other methods, similarly the `algo_name` specifies the algorithm name:
 - `ppo_rnn` and `a2c_rnn` correspond to [(Kostrikov, 2018)](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail) implementation of recurrent model-free RL
 - `vrm` corresponds to [VRM](https://github.com/oist-cnru/Variational-Recurrent-Models) compared in "standard" POMDPs
 - `varibad` corresponds the [off-policy version](https://github.com/Rondorf/BOReL) of original [VariBAD](https://arxiv.org/abs/1910.08348) compared in meta RL